January 5, 2018

 Motley Rice co-founder Joe Rice has been appointed co-lead counsel in the National Prescription Opiate Litigation being coordinated in the Northern District of Ohio.
 Currently there are approximately 200 lawsuits filed in Federal court involving more than 50 defendants and hundreds of governmental claimants.
-Among the claims within the multidistrict litigation are that the opioid industry deceptively marketed highly addictive prescription painkillers, thereby contributing to a growing epidemic that claims thousands of American lives each year.
+Among the claims within the multidistrict litigation are that the opioid industry deceptively marketed highly addictive opioids, thereby contributing to a growing epidemic that claims thousands of American lives each year.

 Joining Rice as co-lead counsel are Paul J. Hanly Jr., of Simmons Hanley Conroy, and Paul T. Farrell Jr., of Greene Ketchum, Farrell, Bailey & Tweel, LLP.
 U.S. District Judge Dan Aaron Polster announced the leadership appointments Jan.
 4, 2018 after approving a Plaintiffs’ Executive Committee that will oversee the MDL.